databrary/design/ridir-16/narrative.md

 So, the extent to which users can edit or export information normally contained in these coding files or code templates will depend on the extent to which we are able to read from and write to native (or importable) file formats.

 A second type of interface will be needed that allows users who are viewing a particular video in a specific session to view what codes have been applied to what segments of video.
-Project 1b describes how we intend to tackle the problem of displaying the *sources* of the codes (coding file type, contributor, etc.).
+Project 4 describes how we intend to tackle the problem of displaying the *sources* of the codes (coding file type, contributor, etc.).
 This interface will likely build upon Databrary's existing video segment tagging feature, but it will have to include the ability to toggle on or off the visibility of individual code definitions, or the visibility of a separate "code definition" panel.
 Consistent with other UI components of Databrary and this proposal, we will proceed iteratively in developing and testing these designs, guided by input from the Databrary advisory board, our technical advisory committee, and user feedback.

-#### Project 4: Sharing codes, documenting the history of changes.
+#### Project 4: Timeline interface for viewing/selecting coding passes

-Project 4 focuses on improvements to Databrary that make it easier for users to visualize what codes have been applied by others to shared video, to share codes with other users, to distribute in time and space the burden of labor involved in human tagging of video, and to do so with mechanisms in place that provide version control over coding files and coding manuals/definitions.
+Project 4 focuses on improvements to Databrary that make it easier for users to visualize what codes have been applied to shared video, to upload new coding passes to their own videos, and to do so with mechanisms in place that provide version control over coding files and coding manuals/definitions.
+Once the user has identified a particular session of interest, we need to enable visualization of existing coding passes uploaded with this session.
+Databrary needs to allow basic visualization and manipulation of these passes, so that users can preview the codes, select a subset of passes for download, and potentially upload newer versions of the coding passes.

 ##### Project 4.1 User interface for displaying data about code sources

 Databrary has already implemented a timeline interface (*FIGURE*) that allows users to visualize temporal relationships among multiple phases of a data collection or data streams such as multiple camera views.
-Project staff will augment this interface to allow users to visualize the different types of codes that have been applied to a particular video segment the source(s) of the codes (linked to specific users or Databrary volumes; provided using what coding tool), and perhaps information about the when the codes were last shared/revised (see Project 4.2).
+Project staff will augment this interface to allow users to visualize the different types of codes that have been applied to a particular video segment.
 In addition, the interface will allow users to select or deselect specific codes so only those codes of interest are displayed.
-We will explore allowing users to change the display styling (color, font, size) and relative spatial position of the depicted codes to make visualization of the temporal relationships across codes more informative.

 The same iterative UI/UX design approach adopted in other parts of the project (1.3, 2.x, 3.1, 3.3) will be employed here.

 ##### Project 4.2 Back-end modifications to track changes to uploaded coding files

 We aim to make Databrary the home for ongoing video coding projects to reduce the burdens of uploading and curating data for sharing after a project is complete.
-This requires that we modify Databrary so that it can track when new or modified coding files or coding manuals (Project 3.3) are uploaded and by whom.
+Databrary already tracks when new or modified files are uploaded and by whom.
-Project staff will implement a form of coding file-level version control comparable to the dataset-level coding manual version control described in Project 3.3.
-To do so, staff will modify Databrary's existing back-end auditing/event-reporting features and will develop ways to display version information to users.
+Staff will modify Databrary's existing back-end auditing/event-reporting features and will enhance existing ways of displaying version information to users.

 A particular challenge this raises is how to track codes applied by Databrary users as part of a study that reuses or repurposes data collected and shared by another investigator.
 We are in the early phases of designing back-end and UI/UX components that enable Databrary users to create their own studies from shared videos, but those details are not yet fully worked out.
-So, at a minimum, we will provide and display version control information about coding files if those files were uploaded and shared by a researcher with write privileges on a dataset, in other words, the original data owner.
+So, at a minimum, we will provide and display version control information about coding files if those files were uploaded and shared by a researcher with write privileges on a dataset, in other words, the original data owner, their lab, and other collaborators.

 ### Coordination and Management Plan